-IFRS 1 requires the presentation of comparative information as at the April 1, 2010 transition date and subsequent comparative periods as well as the consistent and retrospective application of IFRS accounting policies.
-To assist with the transition, the provisions of IFRS 1 allow for certain mandatory and optional exemptions for first-time adopters to alleviate the retrospective application of all IFRSs.
+IFRS 1 requires the presentation of comparative information as at April 1, 2010, the transition date and subsequent comparative periods as well as the consistent and retrospective application of IFRS accounting policies.
+To assist with the transition, the provisions of IFRS 1 allow for certain mandatory and optional exemptions for first-time adopters to alleviate the retrospective application of certain IFRS.

-The following reconciliations present the adjustments made to the Corporation's previous GAAP financial results of operations and financial position to comply with IFRS 1.
+The following reconciliations present the adjustments made to the Corporation's previous Canadian GAAP results of operations and financial position to comply with IFRS 1.
 A summary of the significant accounting policy changes and applicable exemptions are discussed following the reconciliations.
-Reconciliations include the Corporation's condensed consolidated balance sheets as at April 1, 2010, September 30, 2010 and March 31, 2011, condensed consolidated statements of loss and comprehensive loss for the three and six months ended September 30, 2010 and for the twelve months ended March 31, 2011 and shareholders' equity reconciliations as at April 1, 2010, September 30, 2011.
+Reconciliations include the Corporation's consolidated balance sheets as at April 1, 2010 and March 31, 2011, consolidated statements of loss and comprehensive loss for the twelve months ended March 31, 2011 and shareholders' equity reconciliations as at April 1, 2010 and March 31, 2011.